mario-eth/soldeer/USAGE.md

 ### CAVEATS

 The "add to remappings" feature only appends to the remappings.txt file and does not delete old dependencies.
 If you want to remove a dependency from remappings, you must do it manually.

-If you use other dependency managers, such as git submodules or npm, ensure you don't duplicate dependencies between soldeer and the other manager.

 ### Dependencies maintenance